cartant/devtools-example/readme.md

 # devtools-example

-This repo contains a simple DevTool that injects an `Extension` object into the inspected tab and implements bi-directional communication between said object and the DevTools panel.
+This repo contains a simple DevTools extension that injects an `Extension` object into the inspected tab and implements bi-directional communication between said object and the DevTools panel.

 The example's code contains comments that should explain how everything works and there is some official Chrome documentation here: [Extending DevTools](https://developer.chrome.com/extensions/devtools)